 Cape Blanco Stonecrop

 Sedum spathulifolium 'Cape Blanco' is a perennial succulent that forms an attractive mat of thick, powdery grey-green and purple-tinged leaves.
 It grows up to 4 inches (10 cm) tall.
-Flowers are star-shaped, yellow, up to 0.6 inch (1.5 cm) across and appear in late summer carried in small terminal clusters.
+Flowers are star-shaped, yellow, up to 0.6 inches (1.5 cm) across and appear in late summer carried in small terminal clusters.

 USDA hardiness zone 5a to 9b: from −20 °F (−28.9 °C) to 30 °F (−1.1 °C).